TLDR: Let’s go to New Zealand

-On our return trip, I had barb just go through the motions of paddling, and I did all the steering.
+On our return trip, I had Barb just go through the motions of paddling, and I did all the steering.
 It wasn’t super fun, but it was easier to control.

 Let’s get that fin box.

 I found a two piece fin box by Air 7.
-Great option since a one piece would be a twice as much to roll up.
+Great option since a one piece would be twice as much to roll up.

 Finding the center was a little tricky.
 I wanted it further back, but there really wasn’t an appropriate place behind the end of the main floor.